Every NASCAR Cup Series Driver’s Current Contract Status

 23XI Racing

 23XI Racing has a lineup that looks locked in for the future.
 Tyler Reddick is still on his controversial deal he signed while still racing for Richard Childress, and the team recently signed Riley Herbst.
-However, neither driver’s contract length is clear; as a winning driver and a new driver, most would expect them to be long-term.
-The team’s original driver, Bubba Wallace, is locked in long-term on a long-term renewal following a contract year in 2024.
+Furthermore, the team’s original driver, Bubba Wallace, is locked in long-term on a long-term renewal following a contract year in 2024.
+Despite a lack of clarity on the length of Reddick and Herbst’s contracts, a May 30 report from Jordan Bianchi of The Athletic confirmed that all three will be back for 2026.

 Four Car Teams